 ACNE-FIGHTING FOODS TO INCLUDE IN A HOMEMADE SMOOTHIE FOR CLEAR SKIN

-- Plant milks such as almond, oat or cashew milk.
-Avoid soy milk (even in organic form) because for some women the soy can worsen the hormonal imbalances that contribute to acne.
+- Be careful with soy milk (even in organic form) because for some women soy can worsen the hormonal imbalances that contribute to acne.

 OPTIONAL INGREDIENTS TO BOOST YOUR ACNE-FIGHTING SMOOTHIE

 Powders and herbs are a great way to give your smoothie more antioxidant, anti-inflammatory and detoxifying power.

 Green tea and matcha are made from the same plant: camelia sinensis.

 However, the main difference between the two is this:

 - Green tea is the regular tea bag or loose leaf that we steep in hot water.

 - Matcha is green tea leaves that have been ground up into a powder.